-Google will only continue to push for mobile-friendliness when mobile-first indexing goes live in March 2021, and websites displayed in the search results will be ranked based on the content of their mobile versions.
+Google will push for mobile-friendliness as they continue to gradually shift all websites to mobile-first indexing.
+Websites displayed in the search results that moved to mobile-first indexing already are ranked based on the content of their mobile versions.

 Still, many websites offer a poor page experience to their mobile users.

 As the name suggests, a mobile-friendly website is one that is optimized and designed for mobile devices.
 It should have content and layout that works not only on desktops but also on smaller hand-held devices.

 Mobile devices have small screens, and you can’t use a mouse or keyboard to navigate a website.
 So, the text should be easy to read, navigating the site shouldn’t be difficult, links should be easily clickable.
 Overall, a mobile-friendly site is easy to use to the fullest extent without having to zoom in/out or adjust your settings.

 Optimizing your existing site to be mobile-friendly may seem like a chore.
 This is why I want to show you examples of websites that not only adhere to Google’s mobile-friendliness standards but use mobile-friendliness and mobile-specific features to their advantage.

 Responsive Web Design serves the purpose of delivering one website which adapts to all screen sizes and resolutions.
 It allows for a quality UX, no matter how large or small the display size is.

 Have a look at this responsive version of Amazon vs. how it’d look if it were non-responsive?
 You’d probably hit the ‘back’ button and go ahead and search for a mobile-optimized website – the competitor!